wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/1-introduction.md

 By default, the tables that we created in the previous module have a set of default views we can use to quickly and easily show meaningful data to the users.
 In this module we will focus on modifying these defaults views, but keep in mind that the same concepts would apply if you wanted to create a new custom view(s).
 For more information about Views in model-driven apps, see [Understand model-driven app views](/powerapps/maker/model-driven-apps/create-edit-views/?azure-portal=true).

-Now that you have a better understanding of Views and some additional information, let's jump right into our first exercise and look at how to modify a default table view.
+Now that you have a better understanding of Views and some additional information, let's start our first exercise and look at how to modify a default table view.

 ### Modify default table views

-In this section and next exercises we will be modifying the standard views from the tables we created in the prior module.
+In this section and next exercises we will be modifying the standard views from the tables we created in the Build the Dataverse table schema for the model-driven app module (insert link to module and package files).
 We will turn these views into the one place where app users will be able to review the data stored in the tables.
 We will make sure that the data being presented is organized and relevant to the app user.
 For example, we want to make sure the app user can review all the data relevant for an employee under one concise list.

 Sign in into Power Apps and follow these steps to modify default views: